Exposing Blindspots: Cultural Bias Evaluation in Generative Image Models: Experiment Design for Cultural Bias Evaluation

 \subsection{Expert Human Evaluation}

+Our human evaluation is intentionally minimal to highlight a core research question: can existing automatic metrics substitute for human evaluation on cultural content?
+Specifically, we compare CLIPScore against human prompt-alignment ratings and Aesthetic Score against human-rated image quality.
 We complement automatic metrics with an expert-group human evaluation, run on our web platform (ECB Human Survey) under a unified protocol.
 Raters evaluate only their own country (emic expertise), ensuring cultural authenticity in judgments.
 For each prompt, four candidates (step base/1/3/5) are displayed side-by-side.
 Raters assign two scores: 1-5 Likert scores for \emph{Image Quality} and \emph{Cultural Representation}.
 These two components are averaged to form the Human Quality Score (HQS).
 Raters also select \emph{Best/Worst}, following recent practices in cultural assessment and editing evaluation~\cite{nayak2025culturalframes,li2025balancing}.
 Image sets span eight categories across five models (Table~\ref{tab:models_t2i_i2i}).
-Each rater completes six tasks: five I2I-loop evaluation and one attribute addition evaluation.
+Each rater completes six tasks: five I2I-loop evaluations and one attribute addition evaluation.
 Expert raters require insider knowledge and language proficiency.
 Operational details, including the distribution of our expert raters, are provided in Appendix~\ref{app:B}.